Gorilla Grodd: Fictional character biography

 Grodd is recruited along with several other villains as one of the original members of the Secret Society of Super Villains.
-In this series, Grodd defeats Kalibak, the son of Darkseid, in a hand-to-hand grudge brawl, but is later defeated by Captain Comet who is able to repel Grodd's mental energy.
-During the hunt for a sorcerer's treasures, Grodd is able to fend off Wally West and escape him using the mentally-commanded Quadro-Mobile, then later knocks Captain Comet unconscious, and is shown to be able to hypnotize the new Star Sapphire, as well as protect others from mental probing.
+In this series, Grodd defeats Kalibak in hand-to-hand combat, but is later defeated by Captain Comet, who is able to repel Grodd's mental energy.
+During the hunt for a sorcerer's treasures, Grodd is able to fend off Wally West and escape him using the mentally-commanded Quadro-Mobile, then later knocks Comet unconscious, and is shown to be able to hypnotize Star Sapphire, as well as protect others from mental probing.

-In a confrontation with Wally West, Grodd increases most of the animals' brain power in Central City.
+In a confrontation with Wally West, Grodd increases the brainpower of most of the animals in Central City.
 He hopes to endanger all the humans' lives, but this plan backfires because some of the pets are too loyal to their humans.
-Grodd's plans are defeated by the Flash, assisted by the Pied Piper, Vixen and Rex the Wonder Dog.
+Grodd's plans are defeated by the Flash, assisted by the Pied Piper, Vixen, and Rex the Wonder Dog.

 Immortal villain Vandal Savage kidnaps Titans member Omen to form the perfect team of adversaries for the Teen Titans.
 Savage approaches Grodd, offering him membership in this new anti-Titans group known as Tartarus and promises of power and immortality.
-Grodd joins Tartarus on their mission to synthesize the immortal blood of the H.I.V.E.
-Mistress Addie Kane as Savage seeks to create a serum that will grant immortality.
+Grodd joins Tartarus on their mission to synthesize the immortal blood of H.I.V.E. leader Adeline Kane as Savage seeks to create a serum that will grant immortality.
 Their schemes are thwarted when the Titans intervene.
 Tempest later leads a rescue mission to save Omen from Savage.
 During the rescue attempt, Tartarus collapses upon itself due to each member having a different agenda, because Omen had purposely chosen members who would not work well together.
 When Siren switches alliances during the battle and aids Tempest in escaping, the Tartarus members go their separate ways.

 Grodd has made no fewer than eighteen attempts to eliminate all traces of humanity from the face of the Earth.
 In Son of Ambush Bug #5 (November 1986), he travels to the Late Cretaceous "to wipe out all traces of human evolution from the time stream" (despite the fact that the ancestors of humanity would be his own ancestors as well).
 His plans are shattered by the sudden appearance of Titano and Ambush Bug waking from a nightmare.
 Whether or not Grodd's plan is a failure is disputable.

-In the final issue of Captain Carrot and His Amazing Zoo Crew, Grodd travels to Earth-C in an attempt to conquer, but is defeated by the efforts of the Zoo Crew (plus Changeling of the Teen Titans).
+In the final issue of Captain Carrot and His Amazing Zoo Crew, Grodd travels to Earth-C-Minus in an attempt to conquer, but is defeated by the efforts of the Zoo Crew and Changeling of the Teen Titans.